anemele/pyenv/README.md

 ## Usage

-Prerequisites
+Prerequisite

-1. Pre-install some version of Python, and install `virtualenv` with executable in PATH.
+Pre-install some version of Python, and install `virtualenv` with executable in PATH.
-2. Set the environment variable `PYTHON_VENV_PATH` as where you want to place the envs, and make sure it exists.

 Then